Stomach Cancer

 Chemotherapy

-• Capectabine and oxaliplatin (Xelox)
+• Capecitabine and oxaliplatin

-• A regimen of two drugs: oral capecitabine (xeloda) and intravenous oxaliplatin.
+• A regimen of two drugs: oral capecitabine and intravenous oxaliplatin.
 This regimen is usually given every 3 weeks for a total of 8 cycles.

 • TS-ONE/ S-1